 A Hampton Roads native, Cynthia Romero, MD, joined EVMS in 2014 as director of the M. Foscue Brock Institute for Community and Global Health.
-Prior to that, Dr. Romero served as the principal health advisor to the Governor, Secretary of Health and Human Resources, Virginia General Assembly and Board of Health from January 2013 to January 2014.
+Dr. Romero previously served as the principal health adviser to the Governor, Secretary of Health and Human Resources, Virginia General Assembly and Board of Health from January 2013 to January 2014.
 As the Virginia State Health Commissioner, Dr. Romero supervised an agency with an annual budget of $626 million.

 The Virginia Department of Health’s mission is to promote and protect the health of all Virginians.
 It fulfills this mission through the delivery of public health services by 4,500 employees and 119 health departments that are organized into 35 health districts throughout the Commonwealth.
 The department has 41 separate service areas, including communicable disease investigation and control, immunization, chronic disease prevention and oral health, drinking water, environmental health, emergency preparedness and response, and emergency medical services.
 Dr. Romero’s responsibilities also encompassed the Office of the Chief Medical Examiner, the licensure and inspection of nursing homes and hospitals, the administration of vital records and the review and approval of applications by health care providers to expand facilities and services in Virginia communities.